 The cash bonus relates to company goals for advancing the development pipeline of the company and its lead compound NOX-A12 as well as securing the respective funding.
+In 2018, company goals have been agreed for securing financing through 2019 (50%), advancing the development pipeline (40%) and improving the share performance (20%).
+The majority of these goals have been achieved with 65 %.
 In 2017, company goals have been agreed for securing financing to conduct a clinical trial in solid tumors (40%), advancing the development pipeline (40%) and communicating with potential investors/industrial partners (20%).
 The majority of these goals have been achieved with 65 %.
-In 2016, these goals have been partly achieved with 30 %.

 Members of the Management Board are eligible participants in the 2016 Stock Option and Incentive Plan as approved by the General Meeting on 22 September 2016.
-Pursuant to and in accordance with the terms of 2016 Stock Option and Incentive Plan, in 2017, 46,149 options with an exercise price of €11.70 out of the above mentioned Stock Option and Incentive Plan were issued to Aram Mangasarian, resulting in a share based compensation of €166 thousand for fiscal year 2017.
-Relating the terms and conditions governing this grant we refer to Note 11 "Share-based compensation" of the consolidated financial statements.
+Pursuant to and in accordance with the terms of 2016 Stock Option and Incentive Plan, in 2017, 46,149 options with an exercise price of €11.70 out of the above mentioned Stock Option and Incentive Plan were issued to Aram Mangasarian, resulting in a share-based compensation of €143 thousand and €166 thousand for fiscal year 2018 and 2017, respectively.
+Relating the terms and conditions governing this grant we refer to Note 9 "Share-based compensation" of the consolidated financial statements.

-In 2017 and 2016, no stock options or shares from Share Participation Model that the Group has had in place since 2008 were granted to the members of the Management Board of NOXXON Pharma AG.
-Under the Share Participation Model, the share-based payment transactions recognized as an expense in the Fiscal Years 2017 and 2016 according to IFRS amounted to none for the members of the Management Board of NOXXON Pharma AG.
+In 2018 and 2017, no stock options or shares from Share Participation Model that the Group has had in place since 2008 were granted to the members of the Management Board of NOXXON Pharma AG.
+Under the Share Participation Model, the share-based payment transactions recognized as an expense in the Fiscal Years 2018 and 2017 according to IFRS amounted to none for the members of the Management Board of NOXXON Pharma AG.